jderam/FREEd6/02_character_creation.md

 3. **Berserks Mode**: You may choose to enter a berserker rage, which lasts until the end of a combat.
 All attacks are made with disadvantage, but deal double damage on a hit.
 4. **Cantraps**: Produce minor, non-damaging magical effects at will.
 5. **Diehard**: The first time you fall to 0 hit points in a given day, you immediately gain 1 hit point back and don't lose consciousness.
 6. **Healing**: As an action, you can make a check to heal an ally other than yourself.
 On a success, the target creature is healed for 2 hit points.
 Alternatively, this ability can also be used to cure poison, disease, and other physical ailments that are non-magical.
-You must touch the recipient to perform the healing.
+You must touch the recipient to perform the healing, which is limited to once per day per character.

 ##### (3-6)
+1. **Perceptive**: You have a chance to notice secret doors or other important yet subtle clues that others would miss.
+The GM needs to make the checks for this, and may need to be reminded from time to time that you have this ability.
-1. **Read Magic**: Ability to discern arcane writing and cast spells from scrolls.
+2. **Read Magic**: Ability to discern arcane writing and cast spells from scrolls.
 When this ability is gained, the character also gains two randomly determined scrolls (see [**Magic**](04_magic.md)).
-2. **Repel Undead**: On a successful check, you add the total of the two dice and turn away that many hit points of undead creatures.
+3. **Repel Undead**: On a successful check, you add the total of the two dice and turn away that many hit points of undead creatures.
 May be attempted once per combat.
-3. **Vigilant**: Whenever your side loses initiative, make a check.
+4. **Vigilant**: Whenever your side loses initiative, make a check.
 If the check is successful, you act first.
+5. **Weapon Training**: You make combat checks with skill for a specific weapon group.
+    1. Unarmed
+    2. Light Melee
+    3. Heavy Melee
+    4. Ranged
-4. **Wizardry**: Knowledge of and ability to cast three randomly determined spells (see [**Magic**](04_magic.md)).
+6. **Wizardry**: Knowledge of and ability to cast three randomly determined spells (see [**Magic**](04_magic.md)).
 This ability may be taken multiple times, and three additional random spells are learned each time.
-5. **Perceptive**: You have a chance to notice secret doors or other important yet subtle clues that others would miss.
-The GM needs to make the checks for this, and may need to be reminded from time to time that you have this ability.
-6. `# TODO: Add another Extraordinary Ability`

 ## Equipment